NateA275/Error-Handling/README.md

-# Error Handling and Testing
+# Automatic Teller Machine

 ## Context

-This Lab is an exercise in utilizing Unit testing, documentation, try/catch, and programming fundamentals in C#.
+This repo is an exercise in utilizing Unit testing, documentation, try/catch, and programming fundamentals in C#.
 The user is able to interact with a virtual "ATM" via console line interface.

 ## Visuals